arunprabusiva/multiflow-cli/docs/PUBLISH-SETUP.md

 **Always run a dry run first:**

 1. Set **Dry run** to `true`
-2. Check the workflow output
+2. Check the workmflow output
 3. Verify package contents
 4. If everything looks good, run with **Dry run** set to `false`